The Geometry of Representational Failures in Vision Language Models: Visual Search Task Details

 \subsection{Task Protocol}

-The dataset is balanced such that the target $T$ is present in 50\% of trials (added to the $N_{dist}$ distractors) and absent in the remaining 50\%.
-We queried the VLM using the binary classification prompt: \begin{quote} \texttt{Look at the image carefully.
-Is there a [color] [shape] in the image?
-Answer only 'yes' or 'no'.} \end{quote} Performance was evaluated via exact string matching (case-insensitive).
+The dataset is balanced such that the target $T$ is present in 50\% of trials (added to the $N_{\text{dist}}$ distractors) and absent in the remaining 50\%.
+We queried the VLM using the binary classification prompt: \begin{quote}